Joewus12345/openai-support-agent-demo/README.md

 You can also click on the "Relevant articles" to see the corresponding articles in the knowledge base or FAQ.

 You can then continue the conversation as the user.

+Messages that are unrelated to industrial electrical automation or that attempt to override system instructions are intercepted before reaching the assistant.

 You can ask for help to trigger actions.